ballerina-platform/module-ballerina-etl/README.md

 ## Overview

-This package provides a collection of functions designed for data processing and manipulation, enabling seamless ETL workflows and supporting a variety of use cases.
+This package provides a collection of APIs designed for data processing and manipulation, enabling seamless ETL workflows and supporting a variety of use cases.

-The functions in this package are categorized into the following ETL process stages:
+The APIs in this package are categorized into the following ETL process stages:
 - Data Categorization
 - Data Cleaning
 - Data Enrichment